BiodataAnalysisGroup/CWL_HTS_pipelines/Germline_Variant_calling/single-sample_analysis/with_BQSR_CNN_&_hard_filtering/README.md

 ## Description

 A CWL-based pipeline for calling small germline variants, namely SNPs and small INDELs, by processing data from Whole-genome Sequencing (WGS) or Targeted Sequencing (e.g., Whole-exome sequencing; WES) experiments.
+A pre-configured YAML template, based on validation analysis of publicly available HTS data, is available as example in the ``yaml_files`` folder.

 Briefly, the workflow performs the following steps: